kometen/weather_web/README.md

 # weather_web
 Receive weather-reports in json-format.

-Get weather data from Statens Vegvesen as a JSON-array and push that to an database.
+Get weather data from Statens Vegvesen as a JSON-array and push that to a database.

 Table-definition: